18 Engineering Resume Examples & Templates (Writing Guide)

 • White space helps make it visually appealing.
 Add blank lines between sections to make it easy to read.

-• Use a one-page resume if you have less than five years of experience.
+• Use a one-page format if you have less than five years of experience.
 Otherwise, you can expand it to a maximum of 2 pages.

 What to Include in Resume?

-Although each resume will be slightly different, several main elements are likely to be present in every engineering resume.
+Although each document will be slightly different, several main elements are likely to be present in it.

 The following are some of the most common aspects that should be included:

-The header should be at the very top of your resume and include your name, contact information, city, and state, as well as links to relevant professional sites like LinkedIn.
+The header should be at the very top and include your name, contact information, city, and state, as well as links to relevant professional sites like LinkedIn.
 You can place this information under your name or at the top of a professionally designed sidebar.

 Write your summary statement

 Your “summary statement” explains your experiences and your professional skills.
-Therefore, it should be concise and impactful and guide the reader to understand the rest of the resume.
+Therefore, it should be concise and impactful and guide the reader to understand the rest of your document.
 It should be about three sentences or bullet points that highlight your skills.
-For example, you can include your most impressive skills, any significant projects you have done, and personality traits that make you a suitable candidate.
+For instance, you can include your most impressive skills, any significant projects you have done, and personality traits that make you a suitable candidate.

 Certified software engineer with five years of experience designing innovative programs at Google.
 Experienced problem-solver with a passion for finding creative solutions.
 Experienced team player, able to collaborate with colleagues to streamline workflow.